L to R: (P)Rick, Mikenote the cool person, Neil and Vyvyan.

 In an episode where the boys are having trouble with a vampire, Mike goes by the vampire lore that vampires only attack virgins.
 Rick points out that if anyone gets bitten - they've been outed as a virgin.

 Crossdresser: Although he is never seen in women's clothes, Rick is obviously a crossdresser.
 At one point, Neil comes downstairs in a Gingham dress and says that because he couldn't get into his own room to get dressed, he went into Rick's room and found a dress.
-When Rick denies it, Vyvyan points out the nametag says 'Rick.'
+When Rick denies it, Vyvyan points out the nametag says 'Rick'.
 Also, Rick has several very feminine habits, such as braiding his hair and crossing his legs and reading Cosmopolitan.
+In addition, when Vyvyan asks Rick if he intends to "burn his bra" when he gets a bit political, he replies "Well, someone's got to."

 Eat the Dog: Vyvyan, not wanting the bother of caring for the plants and goldfish, had Neil cook them on the lads' first day in the house.